 However, substantial data gaps remain, notably in areas such as public enterprises, gender, and labor.
-Strengthening the statistical capacity in African countries is an ongoing process and greater efforts and institutional support will be required if substantial improvements are to be made.
+Strengthening the statistical capacity in African countries is an ongoing process, and greater efforts and institutional support will be required if substantial improvements are to be made.

-This volume presents the available relevant data for 1970-99, grouped into 14 chapters: background data; national accounts; prices and exchange rates; money and banking; external sector; external debt and related flows; government finance; agriculture; power, communications, and transportation; public enterprises; labor force and employment; aid flows; social indicators; and environmental indicators.
-Chapter 14 (environmental indicators) was once again taken from the World Resources Institute's World Resources 2000.
+This volume presents the available relevant data for 1980-2003, grouped into 17 chapters: background data; national accounts; prices and exchange rates; money and banking; external sector; external debt and related flows; government finance; agriculture; power, communications, and transportation; doing business; labor force and employment; aid flows; social indicators; and environmental indicators; HIPC; household surveys; and public enterprises.
+Chapter 14 (environmental indicators) was once again taken from the World Resources Institute's World Resources 2002-2004: Decisions for Earth: Balance, Voice and Power, which is a repeat from ADI 2004.

 Each chapter begins with a brief introduction on the nature of the data, followed by a set of charts, statistical tables, and technical notes.
-These define the indicators and identify specific sources.
+These notes define the indicators and identify specific sources.
+2 Introduction

-Introduction

-A companion CD-Rom, known as World Bank Africa Database 2001, provides year-by-year time series of most chapters back to 1970.
-These series will provide analysts with data needed to help place the most recent years in an historical context.
+A companion CD-ROM, known as World Bank Africa Database 2005, provides year-by-year time series of most chapters back to 1970.
+These series will provide analysts with data needed to help place the most recent years in a historical context.

-The data in this volume incorporate numerous revisions to those published previously in the series.
-There are several reasons for this.
+The data in this volume incorporate numerous revisions to those published previously in the series for several reasons:

 - Many of the data that were based on estimates in the earlier volumes have been replaced with updated actual data or improved estimates.
-In most cases, these reflect revisions made by the original reporting authorities or sources, but it also includes corrections of errors in previous volumes. - Data series expressed in constant U.S. dollars and exchange rates use a base year of 1995; previous ADIs were based on 1987 exchange rates and prices; and AEFD used 1980 exchange rate and prices. - Some series expressed in constant prices have been revised as a result of updated or revised deflators. - As in the 2000 volume, macroeconomic data reflect country desk information.
+In most cases, these changes reflect revisions made by the original reporting authorities or sources, but this volume also includes corrections of errors in previous volumes. - Data series expressed in constant U.S. dollars and exchange rates use a base year of 2000; previous ADIs were based on 1987 and 1995 exchange rates and prices, and AEFD used 1980 exchange rate and prices. - Some series expressed in constant prices have been revised as a result of updated or revised deflators. - As in the 2004 volume, macroeconomic data reflect country desk information.
 The difference is most noticeable in the chapter on government finance, as figures reflect consolidated government data instead of only central government data.

 Considerable effort has been made to standardize and to harmonize related data sets drawn from diverse sources.
-Because statistical methods, coverage, practices, and definitions differ widely among sources, full comparability cannot be assured, and the indicators must be interpreted with care.
-In addition, the statistical systems in many developing economies are still weak, and this affects the availability and reliability of the data they report.
+Because statistical methods, coverage, practices, and definitions differ widely among sources, full comparability cannot be ensured, and the indicators must be interpreted with care.
+In addition, the statistical systems in many developing economies are still weak, which affects the availability and reliability of the data they report.
 Moreover, intercountry and intertemporal comparisons always involve complex technical problems, which have no full and unequivocal solution.